Louisville Waterfront Park -

 Louisville’s picturesque 85-acre Waterfront Park became the site of “mob violence” on the evening of Saturday, March 22, 2014.
 According to the FBI, in an article published by the Courier-Journal, “mob violence” occurred when a gang of middle school students went to Waterfront Park to fight another local gang.

 City leaders needed to move quickly to increase security and help reduce safety concerns in the park in advance of the city’s Thunder Over Louisville air show and fireworks display scheduled for April 12, 2014.

 The Need: A Reliable, Long-Range Wireless Infrastructure to Support IP Surveillance Network

-Not only was Seidt faced with the challenge of deploying a large-scale network of high-definition surveillance cameras in a very short period of time, but placing and providing network access to each camera would prove to be a challenge.
+Seidt was faced not only with the challenge of deploying a large-scale network of high-definition surveillance cameras in a very short period of time but also placing and providing network access to each camera.
 “While we did install fiber between buildings within the park, many of the actual camera locations are away from the fiber runs,” Seidt said.
 “We needed a reliable, high-speed solution to connect the cameras back to where we had network connectivity.”

 The Solution: EnGenius High-Power Outdoor Wireless Bridges and Access Points

 Seidt turned to EnGenius and its family of long-range, high-speed ruggedized outdoor wireless bridges.
 To support the deployment of the 28 cameras, the city of Louisville purchased 50 ENH500 high-powered, long-range 5 GHz N300 Outdoor Wireless Bridges and 10 ENH700EXT, Long-Range Dual Radio 802.11n Wireless Outdoor Access Points.